hshmilov/mongomock/deployment/README.md

 ```

 the install script will:
-* call pre_install.py (from the old sources) and save the providers credentials
+* call pre_install.py (from the old sources) and save the providers credentials, queries, views, panels, alerts...
 * call destroy.py (from the old sources) - will stop the system + remove all images and volumes
 * archive the old source folder
 * load new images